Sampreet/qom/docs/source/index.rst

    * - Monte-Carlo Quantum Trajectories
    * - .. image:: ../images/00_02_mcqt.png
-   * - Comparison of runtimes for the Jaynes-Cummings Hamiltonian.
+   * - Comparison of runtimes for the Jaynes-Cummings Hamiltonian with Hilbert space dimension of 10.

 Examples
 --------